 Artist: Jane Canfield

-Medium: Oil and charcoal
+Medium: Oil on canvas/board

 Medium: Mixed Media